endrebak/ucsc-fetch/README.rst

 -------------------

 The tracks file contains the configuration of which tracks to show, and of which database and organism to use.
+For each entry in the Regions file, the script will generate a pdf with the same tracks for each.

 Example: